Harshit8326/Shamir-s-Secret-Sharing/README.md

-# Secret Reconstruction using Polynomial Interpolation (C++)
+## 🔐 Secret Reconstruction using Polynomial Interpolation (C++)

-This project implements a secret reconstruction algorithm inspired by **Shamir's Secret Sharing**.
-The secret is recovered from a set of shares using **Lagrange Interpolation**.
+This project reconstructs a secret using Lagrange Polynomial Interpolation, inspired by Shamir's Secret Sharing scheme.

-## 🔧 Features
+## 📌 Features

-- Reads JSON input directly from a hardcoded string in the C++ file.
-- Computes values from operations like:
-  - `sum`
-  - `multiply`
-  - `gcd`
-- Handles incorrect shares by checking all combinations of shares (`nCk`) and selecting the most common result.
-- Uses manual parsing and built-in data types (`long long`).
+Reconstructs a secret using any k out of n valid shares.

+No external libraries used.

+Manual base conversion (e.g., from base 3, 6, 7, etc.).

+All math (like gcd) implemented manually without STL.

+Selects the most frequent result from all nCk combinations for robustness.

 ## 📋 Input Format
+The input is hardcoded in the C++ file in a JSON-like structure.

-The JSON contains:
+Each share contains:
-- `n`: Total number of shares.
-- `k`: Threshold needed to reconstruct the secret.
-- `shares`: A map of share ID to operation with values.

-Example format:
+base: the base in which the number is encoded (e.g., base 3, base 16).

+value: the string representing the number in that base.

+## Example:

 json
+Copy
+Edit
 {
-  "n": 5,
-  "k": 3,
-  "shares": {
+  "keys": { "n": 10, "k": 7 },
-    "1": { "op": "sum", "a": 1000000000000000000, "b": 29 },
+  "1": { "base": "6", "value": "13444211440455345511" },
-    "2": { "op": "multiply", "a": 7, "b": 900000000000000003 },
+  "2": { "base": "15", "value": "aed7015a346d63" },
-    "3": { "op": "gcd", "a": 391, "b": 17 },
+  "3": { "base": "15", "value": "6aeeb69631c227c" },
   ...
 }
-}
-JSON is parsed manually from a string inside the C++ code — no external libraries are used.
-## 🚀 How It Works
+## ⚙️ How It Works
-Each share is computed using the operation and values.
+Input Parsing

+JSON-like string parsed manually.

+All numbers converted from their given base to decimal (long long).

+Secret Recovery

-All k-combinations of shares are formed.
+All combinations of k shares are formed.

-Lagrange Interpolation is applied to reconstruct the secret.
+Lagrange Interpolation is applied to get the original secret.

-The most frequently appearing secret is selected as the valid one.
+The most common result among all combinations is chosen as the final answer.

+Mathematical Routines

+Modular Inverse and GCD are implemented manually.

+## 🧪 Sample Output

+The secret is: 1000000000000000029
-## 🛠 How to Run
+## 🚀 How to Run
-Open the C++ file in your editor.
+Open Answer.cpp in any C++17-supported compiler.

-## Compile and run:
+Compile:

+bash
+Copy
+Edit
-g++ secret_reconstruction.cpp -o secret
+g++ -std=c++17 Answer.cpp -o secret
+Run:

+bash
+Copy
+Edit
 ./secret

-## Output:
-The secret is: 1000000000000000029
-## 📌 Note
+🛠 Note
+Works with values up to 10^18 using long long.

-The code uses long long.
-If your values go beyond 10^18, consider implementing a custom BigInt class.
+If you want to support larger numbers, consider implementing a BigInt class.

-You can expand the parser and computation logic to support more operations like lcm, subtract, etc.
+You can add more operations or formats easily.

-## 📁 File
-Answer.cpp: Main C++ file containing all logic.